Lattice Reduced and Complete Convex Bodies: Comparison to the Euclidean Case

 Recall that a convex body is complete in the Euclidean setting if and only if it is of constant width.
 Hence, the class of Euclidean complete bodies is (properly) contained in the class of Euclidean reduced bodies.

-On the discrete side we have seen that for a fixed lattice $\Lambda\subset\RR^d$ the class of complete bodies and the class of reduced bodies are neither contained in one another, nor dual to one another (at least not in an obvious way).
+On the discrete side we have seen that for a fixed lattice $\Lambda\subset\RR^d$ the class of lattice complete bodies and the class of lattice reduced bodies are neither contained in one another, nor dual to one another (at least not in an obvious way).
 Nonetheless, it would be interesting to gain a better understanding on how the notions of completeness and reducedness interact in this setting:

-\begin{question} What can be said about convex bodies $C\subset\RR^d$ that are simultaneously reduced and complete?
+\begin{question} What can be said about convex bodies $C\subset\RR^d$ that are simultaneously lattice reduced and lattice complete?
 Do there exist origin-symmmetric convex bodies that are reduced and complete for $d\geq 3$? \end{question}

-Below we list the convex bodies that are both reduced and complete that we know. \begin{enumerate} \item The simplices $S_d\subset\RR^d$ from Proposition \ref{prop:terminal}. \item The quadrangles $Q_x\subset \RR^2$, $x\in (-1,1)$ and the hexagon $H$ from Example \ref{ex:dim2}. \item The triangles obtained in Proposition \ref{prop:triangle_classification}. \item The local maximizers of the lattice width $T_3\subset\RR^3$ and $T_4\subset\RR^4$ in dimensions 3 and 4 (cf.\ Remark \ref{rem:locals}). \item The regular simplex $\Delta$ from \eqref{eq:reg_simplex} with respect to the lattice $\Lambda$ as in \eqref{eq:sym_lattice}, where $\alpha =\beta = \tfrac 34$ and $\gamma = \tfrac 12$.
+Below we list the convex bodies that are both lattice reduced and lattice complete that we know. \begin{enumerate} \item The simplices $S_d\subset\RR^d$ from Proposition \ref{prop:terminal}. \item The quadrangles $Q_x\subset \RR^2$, $x\in (-1,1)$ and the hexagon $H$ from Example \ref{ex:dim2}. \item The triangles obtained in Proposition \ref{prop:triangle_classification}. \item The local maximizers of the lattice width $T_3\subset\RR^3$ and $T_4\subset\RR^4$ in dimensions 3 and 4 (cf.\ Remark \ref{rem:locals}). \item The regular simplex $\Delta$ from \eqref{eq:reg_simplex} with respect to the lattice $\Lambda$ as in \eqref{eq:sym_lattice}, where $\alpha =\beta = \tfrac 34$ and $\gamma = \tfrac 12$.
 This can be verified using the \texttt{sagemath} script from Remark \ref{rem:locals}.
-Note that since $\gamma = \tfrac 12$, this simplex has an exceptional diameter segment $I$ passing between two of its edges.
-Curiously, our computation shows that all of the width directions of $\Delta$ are orthogonal to $I$. \end{enumerate} All examples in this list are either 2-dimensional, or simplices.
-To start with, it would be interesting to see any reduced and complete polytope in dimension higher than 2 which is not a simplex.
+Note that since $\gamma = \tfrac 12$, this simplex has an exceptional diameter segment $I$ passing between two of its edges. \end{enumerate} All examples in this list are either 2-dimensional, or simplices.
+To start with, it would be interesting to see any lattice reduced and lattice complete polytope in dimension higher than 2 which is not a simplex.